UMass-Events-Map/frontend/README.md

 # Welcome to UMass Events Map 👋

-This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).

 ## Build Process Instructions

 ### Prerequisites

 1. Have Node.JS > v20.18.0 installed
 2. Have Git installed
-3. Have an ios emulator or android emulator
+3. Have an iOS simulator or Android emulator

-### steps
+### How to build and run

 1. Clone the repository ```git clone https://github.com/UMass-Events-Map/frontend.git```
-2. run npm i and npx expo start
-3. choose your emulator

-### Build Commands

-1. Install dependencies
+2. Install dependencies

    ```bash
    npm install
    ```

-2. Start the app
+3. Start the app

    ```bash
     npx expo start